Bersaelor/Talks/SwiftyBeagle/SwiftyBeagle.md

 - "Hey app devs, the project page is slow! 😡"
 - "Hey app devs, this show has no episodes! 😡"
-- "Hey app devs, the XYZ has no title/subtitle/image! 😡"
+- "Hey app devs, the XYZ has no title/subtitle/image! 😡" -> 70% of the bug tickets for mature apps!

-- we use `?` when unwrapping jsons to prevent even worse
+^^we use `?` when unwrapping jsons to prevent even worse !
-- 70% of the bug tickets for mature apps!

 ---